dippyshere/Durr-Burger-Game/README.md

 ### Notice

+Dependencies/Requirements are:
+- Pygame [Tested with 1.9.6]
+- Python Interpreter [Tested with 3.7.5]

 Since this game is based of the mini game, I've tried to stay faithful to as many aspects as I could, this includes sound extracted from the game, some altered to fit as they did in the game.
 All images were recreated in Illustrator.
 These images were then compressed with http://compress-or-die.com/ and https://compresspng.com/.
 The font 'Burbank Big Condensed' and the 'Burbank' font is trademarked and copyrighted by House Industries.

 ## Fancy Badges